NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/strategy/nln-digipres-strategy-EN.md

 Norwegian primary document [here](/digitalpreservation-blog.nb.no/docs/strategy/nln-digipres-strategy-no/)

+---

 ### The Legal Deposit Act of Publicly Available Documents (Legal Deposit Act)

->*§1 [...] testaments of Norwegian culture and social life should be preserved and be available as source material for research and documentation.*
+> §1 [...] *testaments of Norwegian culture and social life should be preserved and be available as source material for research and documentation.*

 ### Ambition for Digital Preservation: